LBNL-ETA/SimulatorToFMU/doc/userGuide/source/installation.rst

 Installation
 ^^^^^^^^^^^^

-To install SimulatorToFMU, proceed as follows:
+To install SimulatorToFMU,

-1. Download the installation file from the :doc:`download` page.

-2. Unzip the installation file into any subdirectory (hereafter referred to as the "installation directory").
+1. download the installation repository from the :doc:`download` page into a directory (hereafter referred to as the "installation directory").

 The installation directory should contain the following subdirectories: